-Low-impact aerobic exercise], like walking, provide numerous benefits for your spine.
+Low-impact aerobic exercises, like walking, provide numerous benefits for your spine.
 For example, a daily walk strengthens the core muscles that support your spine, nourishes your spine by spurring healing nutrients and oxygen to the area, improves your overall flexibility, and reinforces the bone structure of your spine.

 If you suffer from a spinal condition, get the okay from your doctor before starting a walking regimen.
-If you’re not an experienced walker, or if you're dealing with severe pain, it’s a good idea to begin with several short walks every day and slowly build up to a single long walk.
+And if you’re not an experienced walker, or if you're dealing with severe pain, it’s a good idea to begin with several short walks every day and slowly build up to a single long walk.

 2. Follow a healthy diet